 So are cloth nappies more work?

 I would say yes, but only very minimally!
 In fact for me the benefits certainly outweigh a small amount of extra effort.
 I pop a nappy wash on every other day at the moment, that also includes washable wipes which I will cover in another post.
 To make things more environmentally friendly I wash at 40 degrees (unless heavily soiled) and I line dry, outside if possible but often inside as the British weather rarely co-operates.
 You don't need to soak the nappies, just pop them in the bucket and if soiled the flushable liner takes care of the worst part so it really is no more messy than a disposable as you flush the poo down the toilet.
 It takes around fives minutes to then re-stuff the nappies ready for use next time, I do this job sat on the floor whilst chatting and singing to Baby Green.
-Over the next few weeks I am hoping to progress to full time cloth use, but it will only mean a few extra nappies to wash and dry, so that really is it in terms of effort.

 My current nappy stash consists of a mixture of brands: Bambino Mio Miosolos, Tots Bots Easyfit V4's, Tickletots, Pop-In New Generation V2 and Milovia.
 My most used are currently the Bambino Mio Miosolos and the Tots Bots nappies and it is likely I will adding more Bambino Mio to the stash because I love, love, love the prints and Tots Bots too as they have now released a new nappy called the Easyfit Star which is said to be even better than the V4's.
 I also intend to buy some two part nappies, as I have heard that they can be great for night time.
 If you are interested in specific nappy reviews or comparisons, feel free to leave a request in the comments!

 Do you love cloth nappies?
 Are you thinking about using them for your next baby?
 I would love to hear from you.